bobby-didcoding/django_course/steps/module_8.md

 >Note: Please 'cd' into the root directory and fire up your virtual environment!

-In this module we will be start looking at Django template language.
+In this module we will start looking at Django template language.
 Why? well, our project looks terrible so we need to add some structure and styling.
 Django’s template language is designed to strike a balance between power and ease.
 It’s designed to feel comfortable to those used to working with HTML.

 Lets get started.